 My research title is “The Role of District 75 Toastmasters International in Developing the Communication and Leadership Skills in the Philippine Context” completed in 2014, as part of the requirements for my Master of Arts Degree in Speech Communication.
 It’s a pioneering study and an attempt to present the history of District 75 Toastmasters International, to analyze the program, and to study its impact in communication and leadership skills of its members in the Philippines.

 Indeed, District 75 Toastmasters International has made great strides in several areas.
-Personally, it was very helpful to my career and although I cannot provide now the same level of zeal and dedication to the organization because of the demands of my current work as a Foreign Service Office and some changes in priorities, I am still very thankful to the organization and I hope that many people, especially those who’d like a supportive group that encourages growth and development in communication and public speaking should take the opportunity to join.
+Personally, it was very helpful to my career and although I cannot provide now the same level of zeal and dedication to the organization because of the demands of my current work as a Foreign Service Officer and some changes in priorities, I am still very thankful to the organization and I hope that many people, especially those who’d like to be part of a supportive group that encourages growth and development in communication and public speaking should take the opportunity to join.

 The featured image was taken during the 16th anniversary celebration of the UP Manila Toastmasters in August 2015.
 Photo credits to Ms. Angel Pojol.